 With the liquid injection of caffeine taking effect, it’s smooth sailing in the morning, but before you know it, lunch is around the corner, and you’re downing some carb-heavy meal with your colleagues.
 With a belly full, you settle back in to focus, and like clockwork, your eyes shut and your head nods as you fight a losing battle with the nap gods.

 You somehow weather this storm, wondering why companies don’t allow siestas that you always hear so many positive things about from your Spanish friends.

 It’s now time to head home, and after fighting some traffic that routinely rears its ugly head, you’re back at your place.
 You’re exhausted mentally and physically.
 Besides playing with the kids and talking with your significant other, you’ve got just enough energy to eat dinner.
 But of course you conveniently forgot to pick up the dry cleaning on the way home.

 If you paid attention to the hypothetical and quite common situation above, you’ll notice a number of areas that sleep affects: your career, personal life, physical state, and mental state.

-Dark eye circles, wrinkles, brain fog, a lack of focus and forgetting things are some examples of far-reaching effects low sleep has in almost every area of your life.
+Dark eye circles, wrinkles, brain fog, a lack of focus, and forgetting things are some examples of far-reaching effects a lack of sleep has in almost every area of your life.

-In today’s fast-paced and overly-stimulating society, it’s a full time job in itself trying to stay on track and keep your focus on the task at hand.
-We’re the masters of multi-tasking and that’s not always a good thing.
+In today’s fast-paced and highly stimulating society, it’s a full time job in itself trying to stay on track and keep your focus on the task at hand.
+We’re the masters of multi-tasking, and that’s not always a good thing.